Medicare Enrolled

 Equivalent to $36 per 100 Medicare services performed

-Compare internal medicines in the Amarillo area by procedure volume, costs, and industry payment transparency.
+Compare internal medicine physicians in the Amarillo area by procedure volume, costs, and industry payment transparency.

 Geographic Context